 After that, you’ll see a new screen with this message ‘Awesome, You’re All Set!’.
 It means the setup process is complete, and you’ve successfully installed Google Analytics in your WordPress site.

 This screen also notifies you about when you can start seeing your website reports.
 Depending on the size of your website, it can take between a few hours to 24 hours.

 Don’t forget to click on the ‘Finish Setup & Exit Wizard’ button.

 It can take a few hours for Google Analytics to start collecting data and show it in the reports.

-Besides setting up Google Analytics, MonsterInsights offers lots of other benefits.
+Besides setting up Google Analytics, MonsterInsights Pro offers lots of other benefits.
 It automatically sets up advanced tracking right out of the box.
-For example, it will set up affiliate link tracking, outbound links, file downloads, and much more.
+For example, it will set up affiliate link tracking, outbound link tracking, file download tracking, and much more.

 And with the help of its addons, you can track your eCommerce store, make your site GDPR compliant, and track form conversions.
 Check out our detailed article on is MonsterInsights Pro worth it.

 We hope this tutorial helped you to add a website to Google Analytics.
 You can also check our guide on how to add Google Analytics to WordPress without a plugin.